Pylons/sdexternaledit/docs/index.rst

-:mod:`sdexternaledit` is a package which provides Zope External Editor capabilities to Substance D.  Zope External Editor is a client program which allows you to edit text and binary files stored on web servers in OS-native editors.
+:mod:`sdexternaledit` is a package which provides Zope External Editor capabilities to Substance D.  Zope External Editor is a client program which allows you to edit text and binary files served by web servers in OS-native editors by clicking on an icon in the web UI.

 Installation
 ------------